A near-decade of proceedings

 Such a ban is particularly alarming in light of its effects: the HIV prevalence rate for federal prisoners is some ten times the rate for the general Canadian population.
 In addition, prison-based rates of needle-sharing and HCV soar.
 Many countries, having noticed similar trends in their own prisons, have operated PNEP with success for decades, including in Switzerland, Spain, Portugal, Germany, and Iran.
 These programs are proven to decrease needle-sharing and in turn prevent the spread of bloodborne infections.

-To learn more about the case, visit the Canadian HIV/AIDS Legal Network's www.prisonhealthnow.ca or click on the image below.
+To learn more about the case, visit the HIV Legal Network's www.prisonhealthnow.ca or click on the image below.

 Instead of taking up these recommendations, however, CSC has historically relied on ineffective and dangerous “bleach programs,” which provide prisoners with bleach to clean drug injection equipment.
 This approach has been used despite UNODC (United Nations Office on Drugs and Crime) Guidelines stating that the use of bleach is unethical and despite a warning from CSC’s own advisory board over twenty years ago that bleach does not adequately protect against HIV/HCV transmission.

 Steven Simons is just one of many prisoners who has suffered because of a lack of harm reduction supplies in Canadian prisons.
 In 2012, two years after his release, he brought forward a challenge to the ban on PNEP alongside four HIV organizations.
 Together, they argued that the PNEP prohibition is unconstitutional, violating the life, liberty, security, and equality rights of prisoners guaranteed under sections 7 and 15 of the Charter.
 Our coalition intervened to explain in detail how the ban disproportionately impacts vulnerable prisoners, contrary to the section 15 right to equality.